-Treatment Trial Name, Patient Focus Sites Phase Status/Plan NCT # Savolitinib + Imfinzi SAMETA: MET-driven, unresectable and locally Global III Ongoing since 2021 NCT05043090 advanced or metastatic PRCC
+Treatment Trial Name, Patient Focus Sites Phase Status/Plan NCT # Savolitinib + Imfinzi SAMETA: MET-driven PRCC Global Fully enrolled NCT05043090

 PRCC is a subtype of kidney cancer, representing about 15% of patients, with no treatments approved for patients with tumors that harbor MET-driven alterations.
-MET is a key genetic driver in papillary RCC, and emerging evidence suggests that combining immunotherapies with a MET inhibitor could enhance anti-tumor activity.
-Immune checkpoints such as PD-L1 are sometimes used by cancer cells to avoid being attacked by the immune system.
-As such, drugs that target these checkpoints are being developed or marketed as cancer treatments.
-Imfinzi is an anti-PD-L1 antibody owned by AstraZeneca.
+MET is a key genetic driver in PRCC, and emerging evidence suggests that combining immunotherapies with a MET inhibitor could enhance anti-tumor activity.
 Anti-PD-L1 antibodies have been associated with clinical benefits in metastatic RCC, and MET dysregulation has been considered to play an important role in PRCC pathogenesis (including in our savolitinib Phase I and Phase II monotherapy studies) and is a mechanism of resistance against kinase inhibitors in clear cell RCC.
 Moreover, it is believed that the MET signaling pathway has a complex interplay with the immune system, including correlation with PD-L1 expression, immune suppression through angiogenesis and many other facets of the immune system.